Softball: Field

+Game structure

 The object of the game is to score more runs (points) than the other team by batting (hitting) a ball into play and running around the bases, touching each one in succession.
 The ball is a sphere of light material, covered with leather or synthetic material.
 It is 11 to 12 in (or, rarely, 16 in) in circumference.
 The game is officiated by one or more neutral umpires.
 Players and umpires are generally free to ask for a brief stoppage at any time when the ball is not in play (called a time out), or immediately following a play once its outcome is clear.

 The game is played in usually seven innings.
 Each inning is divided into a top half, in which the away team bats and tries to score runs, while the home team occupies the field and tries to record three outs; then a bottom half, when the teams' roles are reversed.
 Some leagues play with a reduced number of innings or with a time limit, rather than the traditional seven innings.